-Hamish Dunlop is an experienced family law advocate and is head of the 3PB Family group.
+Hamish Dunlop is an experienced family law advocate and is head of the 3PB's Family Finance group.

 Hamish’s family law practice is concerned with the financial claims of: spouses on divorce; co-habitees upon separation and dependants from the estate of a deceased.
 In the context of financial provision on divorce, he has particular expertise in cases involving family businesses; professional clients and the military.